 The Student Hub is in the Aston Webb building (R6 on the Edgbaston Campus map).

-The use of sellotape, correction tap/fluids or correction pens is not permitted in the exam.
+The use of sellotape, correction tape/fluids or correction pens is not permitted in the exam.

-We strongly advise you to bring a printed copy of your final exam timetable to you exam, as this will usually have your seat number on it.
-The timetable will help the exam invigilators quickly resolve any queries.
+We strongly advise you to check your on-line exam timetable for your exam, as this will usually have your seat number listed.

 Calculators (if permitted)